The King of the Snakes: Mr. Snake and Lotus-Seed Face

 In a tale from Fujian collected by Zheng Huicong with the title Mr. Snake and Lotus-Seed Face, a man lives in a mountain village and works collecting pig manure, which is why people call him Pig Manure Grandfather.
 One day, the man passes by another village and sees a beautiful garden filled with nice flowers.
 He appreciates their perfume when a youth appears to him.
 The man explains he was admiring the flowers, since his three daughters like to wear flowers in their hair.
 The youth becomes interested in the man's daughters: the elder two ugly, and the youngest with a face beautiful like a lotus seed.
 The youth explains he was born in the year of the snake, thus he is called Mr. Snake, and wishes to marry one of the man's daughters.
 Pig Manure Grandfather goes back home and brings his daughters a bouquet of jasmine flowers.
 Back home, the girls fight over the jasmine flowers, which begin to emit a song.
 The man explains Mr. Snake, a farmer like him, wishes to marry one of them; the elder two, Rice-Sieve Face and Crab-Dipper Face refuse to marry a lowly farmer, while Lotus-Seed Face agrees to his marriage proposal, and goes to the rear mountain to live with Mr. Snake.
 They work together in the flower garden and become well off.
 One day, Lotus-Seed Face becomes pregnant, and her father pays her a visit.
 He becomes dazzled with their material wealth, and returns home to tell his other daughters their sisters did fare well in her marriage.
-The elder sisters become jealous of their cadette's good fortune, but are chastised by their father.
+The elder sisters become jealous of their little sister's good fortune, but are chastised by their father.
 Despite the reproach, the pair secretly plan to steal Lotus-Seed Face's life for themselves.
-Some time later, the girls visit their cadette in Mr. Snake's house, and marvel at the latter's property.
+Some time later, the girls visit their little sister in Mr. Snake's house, and marvel at the latter's property.
 They convince her to go to a well outside the house, and shove her down it, and place a stone on its entrance.
 They then fight each other who gets to replace their sister, and Rice-Sieve Face pushes Crab-Dipper Face into a manure pit and goes to Mr. Snake's house to pass herself of as his true wife.
 Mr. Snake comes home and notices the woman's face is not his wife's, so Rice-Sieve Face spins a false story about shooing a porcupine and he believes in.
 Later, he goes to the well and removes the stone to fetch some water, when suddenly a little bird flies out of its dark depths and sings a song about Rice-Sieve Face's deception.
 Mr. Snake brings the little bird home, which Rice-Sieve Face kills and cooks as a meal to hide her secret.
 While eating the cooked bird, the meat becomes bone in her hands, which she throws outside.
 Lotus-Seed Face then goes through a cycle of transformations: from bone to bamboo, then to two chairs, then to ashes (since her sisters tosses the chairs in a fire).
 An old woman asks for a kindling and brings it home.
 When the old woman's grandson comes home, he tells her someone left a red turtle cake where she placed the kindling, and she goes to check, finding Lotus-Seed Face alive and asleep on a bed.
 The old woman calls Mr. Snake to her house, where he finds his wife alive and well, and learns of his sister-in-law's entire ploy.
 Back to Rice-Sieve Face, she hears a commotion outside and sees the populace coming for her.
 She tries to escape by jumping out of the window and running away, but she falls over the manure pit and sinks in it.